KingrogKDR/KingrogKDR/README.md

 My name is Abhishek Saikia.

-I am a fresh computer science graduate for the year 2026, currently based in India.
+I am a final year Computer science, currently based in India.

 I am looking for backend and devops roles in tech.